Canel420/Canel420/README.md

 ### <div align="center">I am a curious backend developer with a background in molecular biology 👨‍💻</div>

-- 🔭 I’m currently working on a Django mobile app.
+- 🔭 I’m currently working on a NodeJs app.

-- 🌱 I’m currently learning Django and React Native.
+- 🌱 I’m currently learning NodeJs and TensorFlow.js.

 - ❓ Ask me about anything related to **Python / C / JavaScript / Docker**